devraymondsh/swiftc/README.md

-# swiftc
+# swiftC
 This is a header-only std library for C that's focused on performance and minimalism.
 It currently only supports x86_64 and aarch64 Linux.
 This project is open for contribution and extending this project to other operating systems.
 However, 32-bit architectures will never be supported.
-This project is inspired by the Zig programming language and the [swift_lib](https://github.com/devraymondsh/swift_lib) project.
+This project is inspired by the Zig programming language and the [SwiftZig](https://github.com/devraymondsh/swiftzig) project.